-- Characteristics are similar to heat exhaustion but with a dry skin, confusion and collapse. - Heat stroke may arise in an athlete who has not been identified as suffering from heat exhaustion and has persisted in further activity.

-Any collapsed athlete must be treated immediately.
-It should be assumed that any collapsed athlete is at danger of heat stroke.
-The best first aid measures are "Strip / Soak / Fan":

-- strip off any excess clothing;

-- □ soak with water;
+Characteristics are similar to heat exhaustion but with a dry skin, confusion and collapse.
+Heat stroke may arise in an athlete who has not been identified as suffering from heat exhaustion and has persisted in further activity. - - ed athlete must be treated immediately.
+It should be assumed that any collapsed athlete is at eat stroke.
+The best first aid measures are "Strip / Soak / Fan": strip off any excess clothing; soak with water; fan; ice placed in groin and armpits is also helpful.

-- fan;

-- ice placed in groin and armpits is also helpful.